- AustraliaEnglish

 Why can’t I add my Shelly device to the system, even though it’s compatible and correctly connected, and is detected as a new device?

 It may be that the Shelly device has been assigned a password.
 As a result, the Sunny Home Manager 2.0 cannot access the device.
-To add the Shelly device to the system, delete the password via the device's user interface and add the device again.

 Why can’t I add my Shelly device to the system, even though it’s compatible and correctly connected?